mikalv/awesome-qt-qml/README.md

 * [qmlc](https://github.com/qmlc/qmlc) - The Qml Compiler can be used to convert Qml source code files into precompiled Qml files.
 The precompiled Qml files are faster to load and do not expose the source code.
 Normally, the Qt either compiles the Qml files in the startup or interprets the Qml files runtime.
 * [viewstack.pri](https://github.com/benlau/viewstack.pri) - ViewStack is a wrapper of StackView (QQC2) that provides a stateless interface.
 * [quickcross](https://github.com/benlau/quickcross) - QML Cross Platform Utility Library.
+* [qml-colors](https://gooroo.github.io/qml-colors/) - A library that extends the set of operations with `color` values in QML.

 ## SDKs
 * [Felgo](https://felgo.com/) - Felgo (previously V-Play Engine) allows easy cross-platform mobile games and apps development for all major platforms including iOS, Android, BlackBerry.